When you sell with a company you find on our site, we may earn a small commission. This never influences our rankings or advice.

 -

-Listing fee*$3,795Actual cost*$3,795Savings*$9,184SummaryPros & ConsReviewsCompany Info32 Realty is a local discount real estate brokerage based in Bloomington, MN with agents operating in Minneapolis.
-It charges a $595 upfront fee, plus an additional $3,200 due at closing.
+Listing fee*$3,900Actual cost*$3,900Savings*$9,286SummaryPros & ConsReviewsCompany InfoPro Flat Fee Realty is a discount real estate brokerage that’s based in Shoreview, MN.
+It’s available statewide in Minnesota and other areas.
+It costs a $500 upfront fee, plus an additional $3,400 due at closing.
 Remember that the upfront portion is nonrefundable, so you lose that money even if things don’t work out.
-32 Realty may be missing some key services and support, including house showing coordination and a for sale sign.
-It’s been active for at least 5 years.
-Read the full 32 Realty review.
+Its plan includes all expected services and support, plus non-standard services like social media advertising and open house hosting.
+We’re still working to verify how many years this company has been in business.
+Read the full Pro Flat Fee Realty review.

 -